Mani007/cfundamentals/README.md

 **Advantages of Pointers**

-- Pointers are used for dynamic memory allocation and deallocation.
+- Pointers are used for dynamic memory allocation and de-allocation.
 - An Array or a structure can be accessed efficiently with pointers
 - Pointers are useful for accessing memory locations.
 - Pointers are used to form complex data structures such as linked lists, graphs, trees, etc.